getodk/docs/docs/central-upgrade.rst

      $ docker --version && docker compose version

-   If you are using old versions, follow the instructions at https://docs.docker.com/engine/install/ubuntu/ to upgrade.
+   If you are using old versions, follow the instructions to install `Docker Engine <https://docs.docker.com/engine/install/ubuntu>`_ (not Desktop) for Ubuntu, the operating system we recommend and support.
+The instructions will help you setup the Docker ``apt`` repository and install the latest version of Docker Engine and Docker Compose.

 #. **Remove docker-compose.** You will be using ``docker compose`` from now on (the dash has been replaced with a space).